quimpm/timeblocks/README.md

 # Timebloks

 This project has been made in orther to increase my productivity when working organizing my work time in blocks.
+Also i put on it some lofy music to get relaxed and comfy while programing :D.

 ## Instalation